flash121123/CHIME/ReadMe.md

 The Quick Instruction for Running demo.

-Unzip demo.zip file in the folder.
+The demo is in jar folder.
 The executable jar program is CHIME_release.jar.

 The Demo Instruction is Instruction.ppt